rdwrome/261sp25/01Git&Shell/README.md

 - Open TextMate
 - Go to File>New
 - Go to File>Save As
+- Navigate to your itp folder
-- Click on 'New Folder'
+- Click on 'New Folder' (if you can't see 'New Folder' click on the down arrow next to where you selected your itp folder)
 - Write the name of the homework assignment
-- Save the name of the File as 'README.md'
+- Save the name of the file as 'README.md'
 - Click 'save'
 - Open GitHub Desktop
 - Add a summary (commit message)